webyom/grunt-yomb/README.md

 `var cargoListTmpl = require('./cargo-list.tpl.html');`
 Then you can use it as below.
 `$('cargo-list').innerHTML = cargoListTmpl.render(data);`
 As JS file, html file of which name is "main.tpl" or end with "-main.tpl", "\_main.tpl", ".main.tpl" will be built into AMD module file.
-For example, "foo-main.tpl.html" will be built into "foo-main.tpl.html.js".
+For example, "foo-main.tpl.html" will be built into "foo-main.tpl.html.js" ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/compile-template), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/compile-template)).
 - less file of which name is "main" or end with "-main", "\_main", ".main" will be built into css file.
-For example, "foo-main.less" will be built into "foo-main.css".
+For example, "foo-main.less" will be built into "foo-main.css" ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/compile-less), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/compile-less)).

 ### Require AMD modules in template
 As templates will be built into AMD modules, they can also require other AMD modules.